DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Introduction

-In this work, we propose a mesh editing method that allows for direct editing of vertices and combines a local geometric regularizer with global guidance based on a large-scale image generative model.
-This novel formulation supports realistic shape deformation of dense meshes through vertex level editing of a small number of vertices.
-More specifically, given a number of vertex constraints, a region of influence in the model, and a very brief text description of the object (could just be the object name, like chair, car, etc.), we optimize deformation for the 3D mesh using the neural Jacobian field for mesh representation and a loss which combines user supplied vertex constraints and ARAP~\cite{sorkine2007rigid} for geometric rigidity, and a DDS score obtained from multiple renderings of the object scored against large scale 2D priors to provide the global context.
+\tibilm{In this work, we propose for the first time a method that combines classical fine vertex-controlled mesh-based deformations with 2D priors from a large-scale 2D diffusion model.} We frame the deformation as an optimization problem where we directly optimize the transformation of the Jacobian field represented as a combination of rotation and stretching.
+This parameterization of the deformation problem allows us to address the last two of the challenges mentioned above. \tibin{We formulate a geometric loss to keep the deformation smooth and we combine it with a vertex constraints loss and a 2D diffusion score obtained from multiple renderings of the object scored against large-scale 2D priors to provide the global context.
 Geometry changes are restricted to the region of influence.
-We show that our method produces realistic and meaningful deformations with just a few user constraints yielding better results than traditional methods.
-Further, it is not restricted to any specific class or classes of geometric shapes.
+To address identity preservation, we incorporate an optional rigidity mask that allows the user to paint an area whose features are preserved. } \tibin{ This novel formulation supports realistic shape deformation of dense meshes through vertex-level editing of a small number of vertices.
+More specifically, given a number of vertex constraints, a region of influence in the model, and a very brief text description of the object (could just be the object name, like chair, car, etc.), \tibin{an optional rigidity mask}, our method produces realistic and meaningful deformations with just a few user inputs yielding better results than traditional methods and unlike many earlier works, it is not restricted to any specific class or classes of geometric shapes.
+We repeat that the optional rigidity mask allows the user to select geometric features that should be preserved during deformation. }